thmsndk/screeps-ai/docs/InfrastructureMission.md

 It should be possible to toggle visualization of the mission

+> Should we queue multiple construction sites to workers so they start moving towards their next target?

 ## Ad-hoc infrastructure mission
 When a player manually places construction sites, theese are validated against planned infrastructure.
 - Should override plan if placed construction site is not equal
+- if no plan is found, it should be added to the ad-hoc plan
+  - What if the planner is not done running, what should happen with ad-hoc construction sites then?

 ## RCL dependant infrastructure mission
 Infrastructure is different based on each RCL lvl or energyCapacity.